nielskee/draft-articles/TechnicalHiringPart2.md

 about your company and its requirements.

-Also remember that screening is supposed to be quick, focused, and relatively low&#8209;investment.
+Also remember that screening is supposed to be quick, focused, and relatively low&#8209;investment for both sides.
 I talk to experienced developers who find the process that companies put in place time&#8209;consuming and and burdensome.
 In some cases they'll make a choice to go with companies who have a simpler and faster selection process.

 This is not because they're lazy people, but because they're *busy* people.
 In&#8209;demand developers will simply not have the time for